Radha-Lahoti/hodel/rebuttal/response3.md

 ------------------------------------------------------------------------
 ### 3. Time-budget evaluation vs. gradient steps

 We report wall-clock time to provide a hardware-realistic comparison.
-PINNs/DEQs benefit from GPU-parallel batching, whereas HoDEL requires sequential λ-continuation.
-Comparing by steps or FLOPs would therefore favor HoDEL and not reflect runtime cost.
-Empirically, HoDEL converges in fewer gradient steps due to better conditioning and larger stable learning rates (e.g., ~1k vs ~5k for DEQ in 1D).
+PINNs/DEQs benefit from batching across λs, whereas HoDEL requires sequential λ-continuation.
+Comparing by gradient steps or FLOPs would therefore unrealistically favor HoDEL and not reflect true runtime cost.
+Empirically, HoDEL converges in significantly fewer gradient steps due to better conditioning and larger stable learning rates (e.g., ~1k vs ~5k for DEQ in 1D).
+We will explain these results more clearly in the final draft.

 ------------------------------------------------------------------------
 ### 4. Comparison to differentiable simulation methods